Isaac Heeney: AFL career

 Heeney had a successful 2016 AFL season, playing every game except for rounds 16 and 17.
 Heeney set a new personal record for disposals in the opening round, collecting 23.
-He had a breakout game in Round 4, kicking 4 important goals and collecting 18 disposals, being named as one of Sydney's best on ground.
-He had one of the best games in his career in Round 7, where he kicked a bag of 5, his highest goal tally to that point.
+He had a breakout game in round 4, kicking four important goals and collecting 18 disposals and being named as one of Sydney's best on ground.
+He had one of the best games in his career in round 7, where he kicked a bag of 5, his highest goal tally to that point.
 He received 3 Brownlow votes for his performance.
 Heeney remained in the team throughout the first half of the season, posing a consistent threat up forward.
-In round 13, the Swans beat Melbourne, simultaneously breaking the record for most tackles ever laid by a team in a single match.
+In round 13, the Swans beat Melbourne, simultaneously helping to break the record for most tackles ever laid by a team in a single match.
 Of these 155 tackles, Heeney laid the second-most with 13.
 Despite this, he only gathered 6 possessions, followed by 4 in the following game.
 Subsequently, Heeney was rested between rounds 16 and 17, before returning to the team.
-In the 2016 finals series, Heeney instrumental in both the semi-final (32 possessions, 1 goal) and preliminary final (28 possessions, 7 tackles).
+In the 2016 finals series, Heeney was instrumental in both the semi-final (32 possessions, 1 goal) and preliminary final (28 possessions, 7 tackles).
 He played in the 2016 AFL Grand Final, which the Swans lost by 22 points to the Western Bulldogs.

-Heeney suffered a season ending injury in the Swans' 8 point loss to in the 6th round of the 2020 AFL season, after dislocating and rupturing his medial ligament in his right ankle.
+Heeney suffered a season-ending injury in the Swans' 8-point loss to in the 6th round of the 2020 AFL season, after dislocating and rupturing his medial ligament in his right ankle.
 He had surgery soon after which kept him confined to a moon boot for a few weeks after the completion of the surgery.
 He also underwent stem cell treatment to help with the healing of his cartilage that had been removed during the operation.

-2024 Season
+2024 season

-After a fantastic start to the season, Heeney was considered a favourite for the Brownlow medal but was then controversially suspended.
+After a strong start to the season, Heeney was considered a favourite for the Brownlow medal but was then controversially suspended.
 Some thought he may poll the most votes and be an ineligible winner, but he finished in equal fourth.

-Qualifying Final mark
+Qualifying final mark

 In GWS's 2024 qualifying final against Sydney, Heeney took what many to be considered Mark of the Year with a high-flying specky over Jack Buckley, although Heeney was ineligible for the award due to it being in a finals match, a fact that attracted criticism in the press.
 In any case, Buckley received widespread respect and acclaim for his act of sportsmanship for holding Heeney's hand to ensure his fall was safe, as Heeney was otherwise falling head-first and could have suffered a severe injury had Buckley not intervened.
 Among the many that praised Buckley's quick thinking, Heeney's own mother public thanked Buckley on Facebook.
+He also scored the second-last goal of the game, levelling the scores.
+This was a crucial moment which helped push the team to victory, with Joel Amartey scoring the match-winning goal.
+Heeney later said that the game was “as loud as [he’d] heard the SCG.”